 Why Learn Latin

-It may not seem like a relevant language to learn since it is a dead language, learning Latin is very useful.
+It may not seem like a relevant language to learn since it is a dead language, but learning Latin can be very useful.
 Latin is the base language for five major languages spoken today: Spanish, Italian, Portuguese, English, and French.
 This means that learning Latin is helpful as all those other languages follow an identical structure and share many words and roots that are identical in all languages.

 Another reason to learn Latin instead of another foreign language is that there is no speaking related homework as it is a dead language.
-The speaking portion of foreign language classes tend to be the most stressful for students, something a student would not need to worry about learning Latin.
+The speaking portion of foreign language classes tend to be the most stressful for students, something a student would not need to worry about when learning Latin.

 The Miles Smart Difference